Work out to your music.

 For optimum results with Apple TV, a subscription to Apple Music is advised.

 While it is possible to stream music from other devices, the playback control always resides on the device that is streaming the music.
 The MC-Timer app on Apple TV has no access to the streamed content and can therefore not control its playback, sorry.

 To enable playback on a device connected via Bluetooth, press the AirPlay button in the bottom-right corner of the playback screen and select the name of your device in the list.
 If your device were not listed, make sure that your iPhone or iPad is paired with the device.
 You can do that in the Settings app.

 For the first music phase in your session, playback over Bluetooth often incurs a 5-10 second connection delay, but subsequent songs usually play on-time.

-However, for some reason, the music start/stop sounds, are not re-directed to the external speakers.
+However, for some devices like the first generation Apple HomePod, the music start/stop sounds, may not be re-directed to the external speakers.
 This is a known issue and it appears to be an iOS limitation.

 For direct playback on Apple TV, we recommend the MC-Timer app that you can download via the App Store.

 You may see longer loading times mainly when your session is set-up to use songs or playlists from Apple Music.
 Playlist details may need to be downloaded before their tracks can be queued for playback.
 Also, when using songs from both Apple Music and your media library, multiple queues will need to be set up, especially if shuffle mode is enabled.